nikkh/Horus/getting-started.md

 # What Next?

-If you have deployed your infrasructure and are ready to get started on training and processing then take a look at the [guidelines](guidelines.md).
+If you have deployed your infrasructure, familiarise yourself with the resources that were created in the [resource overview](resource-overview.md).
+Get some pointers on how to process in the [help](help).md document